WASdev/sample.batch.sleepybatchlet/README.md

 javaBatch-1.0 is Liberty's implementation of the Batch Programming Model in Java EE 7, as specified by JSR 352.

 The batchlet itself is rather uninteresting.
 All it does is sleep in 1 second increments for a default time of 15 seconds.
-The sleep time is configurable via the batch property sleep.time.seconds.
+The sleep time is configurable via batch property *sleep.time.seconds*.
 The batchlet prints a message to System.out each second, so you can easily verify that it's running.

 ##Install and run the sample

-1. From your wlp/ installation directory, extract the sample archive:
+1. From your wlp/ installation directory, run the self-extracting sample archive:

         $ java -jar LibertyServer.jar